Search for: permanent-magnets

 A novel fault ride-through strategy for wind turbines, based on permanent magnet synchronous generator, has been proposed.
 The proposed strategy analytically formulates the reference current signals, disregarding grid fault type and utilizes the whole system capacity to inject the reactive current required by grid codes and deliver maximum possible active power to support grid frequency and avoid generation loss.
 All this has been reached by taking the grid-side converter’s phase current limit into account.
 The strategy is compatible with different countries’ grid codes and prevents pulsating active power injection, in an unbalanced grid condition.
 Model predictive current controller is...

-Optimal design of a flux reversal permanent magnet machine as a wind turbine generator, Article Turkish Journal of Electrical Engineering and Computer Sciences ; Volume 28, Issue 2 , 2020 , Pages 693-707 ; Tahami, F ; Nasiri Gheidari, Z ; Sharif University of Technology
+Article Turkish Journal of Electrical Engineering and Computer Sciences ; Volume 28, Issue 2 , 2020 , Pages 693-707 ; Tahami, F ; Nasiri Gheidari, Z ; Sharif University of Technology

 Turkiye Klinikleri 2020